rmrt1n/rmrt1n.github.io/articles/generative-testing.md

 ```

-Initially, I thought regular MBT was enough, until I found a bug in one of my code.
+Initially, I thought regular MBT was enough, until I found a bug in my code.
 It's the type of bug that can be found faster through swarm testing.
 Here's a snippet of the buggy code from Cardinal's event manager type.
 Can you spot the issue?

 ```go